FYSETC/FYSETC-SPIDER/README.md

 #### b.Enter DFU mode

-First power off the board , then jumper the BT0 to 3.3V (You can find them in the middle area of the board) , then connect the USB to the board and your computer , it will enter DFU mode .
-Now you can take the jumper away.
+1. First power off the board
+2. Then close BT0 to 3.3V pin (You can find them in the middle area of the board)  with a jumper
+3. Connect USB cable to the board and your computer
+4. Power up the board

+Now the board is in DFU mode.

-***REMEMBER to remove the jumper if you finish uploading or it will enter DFU mode again.***
+***REMEMBER to remove the jumper if you finish uploading firmware or it will enter DFU mode again.***

 #### c.Upload the firmware